-- What are the basic points to consider in designing a global clinical trial?
+- What are the basic points to consider while designing a global clinical trial?

-- What are acceptable sample size and proportion of Japanese/Asian subjects?
+- How about the acceptable sample size and proportion of Japanese/Asian subjects?

-- Management of concomitant medications or therapies in a GCT
+- Management of concomitant medications or therapies in a global clinical trial.

 - In which phase of the study can the drug development plan move into Japan?

-Before planning a global trial its advisable to have a PMDA consultation to
+Before you plan a global clinical trial, it is advisable to have a consultation with the PMDA as this helps to

-- To make a “binding” agreement with PMDA prior to GCT
+- Make a “binding” agreement with PMDA prior to global clinical trial.

-One big strategy to overcome lags is submitting the IND in a global country like the USA and parallelly conducting Phase IIa studies and Phase III studies in both the USA and Japan.
+One such example of GCT is to submit the IND in a leading country like the USA and parallelly conduct Phase IIa studies and Phase III studies in both the USA and Japan.

 Clinical studies and study designs

 When you consider Japan in your development route map, then you need to keenly review the study designs.
-Here also the PMDA consultation plays a crucial role before planning any study design.
+The consultation with the PMDA can play a crucial role before you finalize the study design.

-Global studies including Japanese sites in the protocol incorporate bridging studies from Asian countries such as Korea and/or Taiwan.is one consideration while developing a strategy.
+Global studies, which include Japanese sites in the protocol or incorporate bridging studies from Asian countries such as Korea and/or Taiwan, are one consideration while developing a study design.

-- Bridging requirements for extrapolation of FCD to a new region
+- Bridging requirements for extrapolation of FCD to a new region, and

-- Determine the requirement of the bridging Study
+- Fulfill the requirements of the bridging studies

 - Ethnic considerations